devstackweb3/osa1/part1/1.13/readme.md

 const copyAnecdotes = Array(8).fill(0)
 ```

-### Encountered the "Undefined" return value statement in handleVoteClick function
+### Issue 0.9 | Encountered the "Undefined" return value statement in handleVoteClick function
 This error occured due to the fact no new variable reference was established, causing a delay of listenning from the console.log() listenner method.
 The value listenned wasn't able to be updated by the previous increment in time.
 The console.log() wasn't able to recognize the value of return.

+ ### Issue 1 | How do you sum an external variable value to an internal stored value in an array(currentIndex) ?

 ```jsx
 const handleVoteClick = () => {